 - No. 140304 SuperCMIT incl.
 PSD 2 U

 The DSP in the SuperCMIT detects a discrete sound from different directions and whether the sound has a discrete, permanent direction.
-The algorithm also detects diffuse sound from all directions.
+The algorithm also detects a diffuse sound from all directions.
 This information is used to suppress diffuse sound and to focus on discrete sound.

 This allows the range of the microphone to be increased significantly – without the typical artifacts in sound color.
 The SuperCMIT is the world’s first microphone that combines high directivity with high sound quality.

 The SuperCMIT 2 U has three buttons that enable/disable the filters and presets of the microphone.
 The two filters are identical to those of the analog tube CMIT 5 U: high-frequency emphasis (+5 dB at 10 kHz) compensates for the attenuation of windshields; the steep low-cut (18 dB/octave from 80 Hz) suppresses low-frequency wind and boom noises.